 Work your way up to around 150 minutes per week.
 That’s 2 ½ hours, which translates into 30 minutes a day, 5 days a week.

 You’ll enjoy additional health benefits with greater amount of activity, but just by getting started you should see and feel the difference.
-Click here to learn more about healthy physical exercise for high cholesterol patients.

 Before You Start